UsamaKhushnood/README.md/README.md

 # Hiya!
-Thanks for dropping by my profile
+Thanks for checking out :v:

 I'm a frontend developer with 3 years of experience in Vue.js and Nuxt.
 I specialize in creating responsive and pixel-perfect user interfaces from Figma designs, and integrating Vuex for state management.